mozaik-association/mozaik/docs/2Distribution-list-module.md

 ??? tip

-    You can access to this fonctionnality by clikcing on the "mass action" button in a distribution list form below the "edit" button
+    You can access to this fonctionality by clikcing on the "mass action" button in a distribution list form below the "edit" button